apache/incubator-heron/website/content/docs/operators/deployment/statemanagers/zookeeper.md

 * We strongly recommend running ZooKeeper [under supervision](http://zookeeper.apache.org/doc/r3.3.3/zookeeperAdmin.html#sc_supervision).

-## ZooKeeper Configuration
+### ZooKeeper State Manager Configuration

 You can make Heron aware of the ZooKeeper cluster by modifying the `statemgr.yaml` config file specific for the Heron cluster.
 You'll need to specify the following for each cluster:

-* `heron.class.state.manager` &mdash; Indicates the class to be loaded for ZooKeeper state manager.
+* `heron.class.state.manager` &mdash; Indicates the class to be loaded for managing the state in ZooKeeper and this class is loaded using reflection.
 You should set this to `com.twitter.heron.statemgr.zookeeper.curator.CuratorStateManager`

 * `heron.statemgr.connection.string` &mdash; The host IP address and port to connect to ZooKeeper cluster (e.g) "127.0.0.1:2181".